beattygraphics/note_taker_app/README.md

-# note_taker_app
+# Express-Note-Taker-App
-Creates a "Note Taker" application .
-This app will write and save notes.
+A Note taker application that uses Express.js.
+It can be used to write and save notes